mattmakai/fullstackpython.com/source/content/pages/04-data/0402-no-sql-datastores.markdown

 4. Graph

 These persistent data storage representations are commonly used to augment, rather than completely replace, relational databases.
+The underlying persistence type used by the NoSQL database often gives it different performance characteristics than a relational database, with better results on some types of read/writes and worse performance on others.

 ## Key-value Pair